 Add ½ cup tomato puree (or 2 tablespoon tomato paste) and the vindaloo paste that we made earlier.

-Now add salt to taste, ½ teaspoon turmeric powder and 2 cups of water to the cooker.
+Now add 1 teaspoon salt, ½ teaspoon turmeric powder, and 2 cups of water and mix well.

 Serve hot with steamed rice or chapati.